DUNE-DAQ/daq-buildtools/docs/README.md

 `dbt-build.sh` will by default skip CMake's config+generate stages and go straight to the build stage _unless_ either the `CMakeCache.txt` file isn't found in `./build` or you've just added a new repo to `./sourcecode`.
 If you want to remove all the contents of `./build` and run config+generate+build, all you need to do is add the `--clean` option, i.e.
 ```
-dbt-build.sh --clean --install
+dbt-build.sh --clean
 ```
 And if, after the build, you want to run the unit tests, just add the `--unittest` option.
 Note that it can be used with or without `--clean`, so, e.g.:
 ```
-dbt-build.sh --clean --install --unittest  # Blow away the contents of ./build, run config+generate+build, and then run the unit tests
+dbt-build.sh --clean --unittest  # Blow away the contents of ./build, run config+generate+build, and then run the unit tests
 ```
 ..where in the above case, you blow away the contents of `./build`,  run config+generate+build, install the result in `./install` and then run the unit tests.
 Be aware that for many packages, unit tests will only (fully) work if you've also rerun `dbt-workarea-env` with the argument `--refresh` added.